Review · Men's Health

 Frequently asked questions

-- The core program is $57 one-time.
-After 30 days you are enrolled in a $19/month members' area unless you cancel, which adds extra tracks and monthly group calls.
-The core program is complete without it.
-Cancel before day 31 if you only want the main course.
+- After 30 days, you're enrolled in a $19/month membership unless you cancel.
+The members' area includes additional hypnosis tracks and monthly 'booster' sessions, but the core program is complete without it.
+Cancel before day 30 to avoid the charge.